 To enable Fish Alarm, use the UP and DOWN arrow buttons to adjust the size return you want to be alerted to: large fish only, large and medium size fish, or all fish.
-To disable the alarm use the UP button to return to the off position.
+Then press ENTER to enable the alarm.

-Remember that it is impossible for sonar to determine if a signal return is a fish or some other type of object or suspended debris.
+Remember that it is impossible for Fish Alarm sonar to determine if a signal return is a fish or some other type of object or suspended debris.
 Any object not connected to the bottom is normally a fish and is portrayed as a fish symbol.
 The strength of the reflected sonar signal from a target is a good indicator of the size of the target, and the fish symbol displayed represents the strength of the signal reflected from it.